martinsolent/figma/docs/sharing/child_7.md

 ![](./text_update/cam_on.png)

-In the properties panel on the right in the Status Bar section switch of Camera Cutout
+In the Properties panel on the right in the Status Bar section switch of Camera Cutout

 ![](./text_update/can_off.png)